julia-script/coord/packages/graph/README.md

 This library aims to solve this problem by allowing developers to utilize the best of coding and graphing tools in a single platform without the extra hassle.

-While still a work in progress, I'm excited to share it and I hope you find it helpful!
+It's still a work in progress, but I'm excited to share it with you and I hope you find it helpful!

+Keep in mind that the API is still subject to change.

 ## Installation